suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 1. Checks whether the map of Dependencies contains an entry for the current Component Index.
 If not present, it causes an immediate Abort.
 2. Checks whether the Dependency has been the target of a Dependency integrity check.
 If not, it causes an immediate Abort.
-2. Loads the specified Component as a Dependency Manifest Envelope.
+2. Performs any application-specific setup that is required to parse the specified Component as a Dependency Manifest Envelope.
 3. Authenticates the Dependency Manifest.
 4. Executes the common-sequence section of the Dependency Manifest.
 5. Executes the section of the Dependency Manifest that corresponds to the currently executing section of the dependent.